 The assessment methods used by psychologists in developmental-behavioral pediatrics may include:

-Pediatric Psychology does not provide inpatient, outpatient, or residential mental health therapy services.
+The Division of Pediatric Psychology does not provide inpatient, outpatient, or residential mental health therapy services.
 If you are seeking such services, please click here.